alexklapheke/alexklapheke.github.io/blog/menu.md

 These vicissitudes are due partly to economics.
-In 1914, avocados, then known as "alligator pears", [could go for](https://time.com/4832655/avocado-american-history/) \$1 each---more that \$25 today.
+In 1914, avocados, then known as "alligator pears", [could go for](https://time.com/4832655/avocado-american-history/) \$1 each---more than \$25 today.
 But economics can be adulterated by public perception.
 David Foster Wallace, considering the lobster, wrote that
 [-@wallace2004consider,p.
 55]: